l-liava-l/Collection.wiki.eng/Cluster's API.md

 * newNamespace
 * newVar

-add a new active option but don't add it to cluster.
+add a new active option but don't add it to a cluster.

 ```js
 var obj = $C();